 (3) The current balance of supply and demand for natural gas and electric utility services in the state and forecast of the probable balance for the next ten years; and

-(e) In addition to any other studies and reports required to be conducted and made by the public service commission pursuant to any other provision of this section, the commission shall study and initially report to the Legislature no later than the first day of the regular session of the Legislature in the year one thousand nine hundred eighty, upon:
+(e) In addition to any other studies and reports required to be conducted and made by the Public Service Commission pursuant to any other provision of this section, the commission shall study and initially report to the Legislature no later than the first day of the regular session of the Legislature in the year 1980 upon:

 (2) The extent of the export and import of natural gas utility supplies in West Virginia.

-(f) No later than the first day of the regular session of the Legislature in the year one thousand nine hundred eighty, the public service commission shall submit to the Legislature a plan for internal reorganization which plan shall specifically address the following:
+(f) No later than the first day of the regular session of the Legislature in the year 1980, the Public Service Commission shall submit to the Legislature a plan for internal reorganization which plan shall specifically address the following:

 (2) The creation of a division which shall act as an advocate for the position of and in the interest of all customers;